militaryinvestor/militaryinvestor.github.io/_posts/2022-01-15-Should-I-Buy-A-House-While-In-The-Military.md

 ------------

-!!!!What I’ve learned about buying and selling houses in the military
+####What I’ve learned about buying and selling houses in the military

 Learn from my mistakes.
 Here are some of the lessons I learned the hard way: